valerielnd/Election-Analysis/README.md

 ## Additional analysis

-The election has requested that we compute some additional data to complete the audit:
+The election committee has requested that we compute some additional data to complete the audit:

 1. The voter turnout for each county
 2. The percentage of votes from each county out of the total count